 Mastitis is an infection in the tissue of one or both of the mammary glands inside the breasts.
-It usually affects women who are producing milk and breast-feeding.
+It usually affects people who are producing milk and nursing.

 There is often a hard, sore spot inside the breast.
 This can result from a blocked milk duct or because bacteria enter the breast through a break in the skin.